felix-yuxiang/DataScience-Project-PulsarStar/README.md

 ### About the course (DSCI100)

 UBC has offered a really nice course named dsci100.
-Although it is a brand new course targeting first-year student, the course material and syllabus are well designed.
+Although it is a brand new course targeting first-year students, the course material and syllabus are well designed.
 So it will be a nice elective for all the students who are interested in data science.
 Instructors, Trevor and Melissa, are sophisticated and friendly.
 They have adapted a flipped-class paradigm where students, TAs and instructors can communicate interactively.
 They really know how to teach this course and you will be able to appreciate the beauty of **data manipulation, knn classification, knn & linear regression, k-means clustering and statistical inference (point estimation and bootstrapping)**.
 If you take this course, you tend